cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 ## VerX

-[VerX](https://verx.ch/) is an automated verifier able to prove custom functional properties of Ethereum smart contracts.
+[VerX](http://verx.ch/) is an automated verifier able to prove custom functional properties of Ethereum Smart Contracts.

-The functional properties for the contract are formalized in VerX specification language, and by feeding VerX with the contract and the specification, VerX either verifies the property, outputs a sequence of transactions that may result in the property violation, or indicates that additional predicates are needed.
+The functional properties for the contract are formalized in VerX specification language.
+By supplying VerX with the contract and the specification, VerX either verifies the property, outputs a sequence of transactions that may result in the property violation, or indicates that additional predicates are needed.

 ## Rattle